puppetlabs/pcp-specifications/pcp/terminology.md

 ### Client

-addressable entity that uses the Puppet communications protocol described in this document
+addressable entity that uses the Puppet Communications Protocol described in this document

 ### Uniform Resource Indicator (URI)

-String that identifies a client within a PCP framework; URIs are used to address nodes and are made up of three parts, a scheme name, a common name and a type.
+string that identifies a client within a PCP framework; URIs are used to address nodes and are made up of three parts, a scheme name, a common name and a type.
 For
 Example: pcp://bob.com/controller

 ### Client common name

-The name of a client determined by the common name in a client certificate
+the name of a client determined by the common name in a client certificate

 ### Client type

-A text label that identifies the role of a given node within a PCP framework.
+a text label that identifies the role of a given node within a PCP framework;
-The "server" type is the reserved label for PCP brokers.
+the "server" type is the reserved label for PCP brokers

 ### Broker